code-423n4/docs/roles/validators.md

-# Validator role
+# Validators

-> Validators triage submissions from wardens with accuracy rates below the qualifying threshold; they also de-dupe all submissions.
+Validators triage submissions from wardens with accuracy rates below the qualifying threshold; they also de-dupe all submissions.

-## Validator tl;dr

 - Each competition has a **qualifying threshold** that allows wardens to bypass validators.
 This threshold is based on your [signal score](/roles/signal.md), as well as being established as a quality contributor and as non-sybil.
 - Qualified wardens’ submissions are shared with the sponsor team immediately after submissions close.